mindyng/Take-Homes/README.md

 -SQL queries leveraging Contact, Company and Interaction tables as well as A/B Test Experiment Design

--Thumbtack Search Result Quality and Dynamic/Price Optimization
+:nail: Thumbtack

-:pin:
+-Search Result Quality and Dynamic/Price Optimization